Hokuetsu Seppu

-the first Japanese sketches of 86 types of natural snowflake crystals.
-An 1840 edition included an additional 97 sketches that Doi Toshitsura made with the aid of a microscope during his 20 years as daimyō of the Koga Domain.
+sketches of 86 types of natural snowflake crystals, copied from Sekka Zusetsu by Doi Toshitsura who made the sketches with the aid of a microscope during his 20 years as daimyō of the Koga Domain.
+An 1840 edition included an additional 97 sketches by Doi Toshitsura, copied from his expanded edition Zoku Sekka Zusetsu.
 Thereafter, the snow crystal became a popular design motif on kimono and on chawan, Japanese tea bowls.